 I took notes from popular love ballads by anguished singers.
 I watched romantic movies like I was studying for an exam.
-I consoled my heartbroken friends who cried over a broken heart.
+I consoled countless heartbroken friends crying over a broken heart.
 It didn’t long before I came to the obvious realisation that love always resulted in heartbreak.

 Even though I knew this, a big part of me still wanted to fall in love.
 I wanted to feel that elation and passion I’d seen in the movies.
-I just didn’t want to deal with all the depressing, dramatic, heartbroken stuff.
-I figured if I was smart about it I could get the falling in love part without all the heartbreak nonsense.
-All I had to do was learn as much as I could from other people’s mistakes.
-If I played my cards right, I’d come out the other side clean and unscathed.
+I just didn’t want to deal with the bad stuff.
+I figured if I was smart about it, I could get the falling in love part without the misery that comes along with heartbreak.
+All I had to do was learn as much as I could from other people’s mistakes and if I played my cards right, I’d come out the other side clean and unscathed.

 I entered the first year of college ready to take on dating like a soldier ready for war.
-In one of my classes, I became friends with a playful extravert who was goofy, hilarious and sweet.
+In one of my classes, I became friends with a playful extravert who was goofy and sweet.
 Over time, our friendship began to grow into a relationship.
-The moment I realised where it was going, I took a deep breath and examined the situation.
-I dipped my toes in, pausing to re-assess.
-While I sat on the shore, concentrated and serious, I looked over at him to see how he was handling this situation.
-I watched in disbelief as he bolted across me and cannonballed in.
-He laughed and beckoned that I join him.
-He was looking at me like, ‘what’s the hold up?
-Get in here!’
-To me, this was the most serious thing in the whole world.
-I could not believe he would dive in without even taking a moment to assess or analyse!
-It was the most foreign and bizarre concept to me.
+The moment I realised where it was going, I took a deep breath and examined the situation and possible risks.
+I cautiously entered, pausing often to re-assess.
+As I slowly inched forward, treating our new relationship like I was walking over a field with hidden mines, he jumped right in without a thought.

 We ended up dating for a year or so.
 He was spontaneous and fun and knew how to make me laugh so hard I’d fall to the floor in tears.
-He was friends with everybody and loved being the centre of attention.
+He was friends with everybody and loved being the center of attention.
 But over time, I felt plagued in fear that I was settling too early.
 I started becoming curious about what else was out there.
-I saw my love life like a voyage across the seas, setting sail to explore different places and ideas.
-I could not possibly set up permanent base on the first place I stumbled upon.
+I saw my love life as a voyage across the seas, setting sail to explore different places and ideas.
+I could not possibly set up a permanent base on the first place I discovered.
 I wanted my heart to be set free and experience what else was out there.

 On a cold winter night in Ottawa, I drove to his place.
 While we sat on his couch, I told him I couldn’t do it anymore, I wanted to break up.
 He snapped angrily at me and demanded answers.
 Why?
-What have I done?
-I felt horrible to cause him pain.
-I didn’t want to hurt him, I just wanted us to break up but still be best friends.
+What have I done?!
+Can’t we work this out?!
 With tears streaming down his face he told me to leave.
 I remember driving home that night feeling terrible but free; free to untether my heart from this and set sail on another expedition.

 But it didn’t happen that fast.
-I felt surprised by the experience of a break-up.
+I was surprised by the experience of a break-up.
 I wasn’t prepared for how many threads connected you to another person.
-I came to realise that a break up is a process, not a single event in time.
+I realised that a break up is a process, not a single event in time.
 It involves untangling yourself from a place that feels warm and comfortable and protected.
-It’s through this process that you realise you are cutting out parts of your own identity; a part of who you are gets removed throughout.
+It’s through this process that you realise you are cutting out parts of your own identity; a part of who you are gets removed.

-By the time I arrived in Beijing, I felt healed and confident.
-I had been through heartbreak and thought I really understood what it all meant.
-I learned some powerful lessons and felt matured and wiser from them.
-But I was still bent-set determined to outsmart love.
-I figured I’d made a few slip ups but next time I’d get it right.
+By the time I arrived in China, I’d been through enough heartbreak that I believed I knew what it all meant.
+I felt matured and wiser from my two previous relationships.
+I figured this was practice, and while I’d made a few slip-ups, next time I’d get it right.
 But just around the corner awaited a heartbreak that would go beyond anything I could have ever planned for.
 It would be so severe it would change the very core of who I was.

-The moment after I jumped, falling in midair, he nonchalantly told me he wasn’t so interested anymore.
-I was completely taken off guard.
+The moment after I jumped, falling in midair, he nonchalantly told me he wasn’t ready.
 For the first time in my life, I didn’t have a Plan B, I had no safety nets.
 Instead, I had to brace for impact.